EUFAR/egads-gui/doc/source/description.rst

 The algorithm creation window
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One of the main goal of EGADS is to let the user creates his own algorithms.
-Accessible by clicking on the icon |create algorithm|, this window is an automated system to create algorithm from the user inputs.
+Accessible by clicking on the icon |algo_creation|, this window is an automated system to create algorithm from the user inputs.

-.. |create algorithm| image:: images/icons/create_algo_icon.png
-   :width: 130px
-   :height: 130px
-   :scale: 12 %

 .. image:: images/egads_gui_screencaptures/EGADS_GUI_017.png
    :width: 1002px